sbb-design-systems/lyne-components/DEVELOPER.md

 To start the showcase, run `yarn start`.
 This will run the devserver in watch mode.

+## Commits

+Commits have to follow `Conventional Commits` standard ([https://www.conventionalcommits.org/](https://www.conventionalcommits.org/)).

+To make sure developers properly style their commit messages, we use `husky` together with `commit-lint`.

 ## Well Known Issues

 ### `playwright`: `browserType.launch: Executable doesn't exist at ...`